 I recently took a New Mexico road trip - headed to Albuquerque, NM, with Mikaela and Meredith, a couple of artist friends, planning to meet up with a fourth, Gay, once we arrived.
-All of us are members of Tucson Pastel Society and we were headed to the big IAPS (International Association of Pastel Societies) convention.
+All of us are members of Tucson Pastel Society and we were on our way to the big IAPS (International Association of Pastel Societies) convention.

-We took I-10 from Tucson to Deming, NM, then cut off onto 26, heading over to Hatch, the Chile Capital of the World, to pick up I-25 north, stopping at Caballo Lake State Park for a lunch break.
-This is a lovely park for RVers if you're doing a road trip through this part of New Mexico – I spent a couple of nights there a few years back.
+We took I-10 from Tucson to Deming, NM, then cut off onto 26, heading over to Hatch, the Chile Capital of the World, to pick up I-25 north.
+We stopped at Caballo Lake State Park for a lunch break.
+This is a lovely park if you're doing a New Mexico road trip by RV through this area – I spent a couple of nights there a few years back.
 After lunch by the lake, we were on our way again.

 I must say, the trip north on I-25 is not very exciting.
 The land on either side is the most god-forsaken I have ever seen.
 With the exception of the town of Truth or Consequences, there is absolutely no sign of habitation.